JonathanGrossmanITC/first_steps_info/README.md

 ### Course Intro

 This First Steps program is designed to prepare you for [ITC's fullstack web development program](https://www.itc.tech) where you can enter Israel's hi-tech industry.
-In that program, you will level up your skills by diving into more advanced frontend topics and learning about backedn web development, like building servers, managing databases, and deploying your fullstack web applications live on the web.
+In this program, you prepare by learning the basics of frontend development.
+In the fullstack program, you will level up your skills by diving into more advanced frontend topics and learning about backend web development, like building servers, managing databases, and deploying your fullstack web applications live on the web.
 Those who are planning to apply to [ITC's fullstack web development program](https://www.itc.tech) will showcase the portfolio you build from this course in a short technical interview as part of the fullstack admissions process.

 [ITC's fullstack web development program](https://www.itc.tech) is three months of classroom work following by a two-month internship at a hi-tech company in Israel.
 To help prepare you for industry, in the fullstack program you also will learn how to use Git and Github, develop your soft skills, prepare for technical and non-technical interviews, compete in a hackathon, and more!

 ### Course Materials

-For this First Steps program, you will use [Google Classroom](https://classroom.google.com/u/1/c/MjU0NjEyNjE0MDcz) to access course materials.
-For each lecture, we will post in the Google Classroom a package of materials.
+For this First Steps program, you will use [Google Classroom](https://classroom.google.com/u/1/c/MjU0NjEyNjE0MDcz) and [Github Classroom](https://classroom.github.com/classrooms/61113157-first-steps-feb-2021) to access course materials.
+For each lecture, we will post in the Google Classroom a package of materials for you hosted on Github Classroom.
 In each materials package will be written materials to remind you what we discussed in lecture and guide you in your self-learning.
 Plus, the package will include the live code that we do in class that day.

 ### Course Communication